A Painted Lady Butterfly is a Flying Work of Art

 Painted Lady Habitat

-This butterflies uses a variety of host plants (more than 100!), but prefers thistle, hollyhock, mallow and many legumes.
+This butterfly uses a variety of host plants (more than 100!), but prefers thistle, hollyhock, mallow and many legumes.

 Don’t miss 7 fascinating monarch butterfly facts.

 Painted lady caterpillars are gray-brown or almost black with a yellow stripe down their bodies and spikes along their sides and backs.
-They show some color variation when in caterpillar stage of their life cycle.
+They show some color variation when in caterpillar stage.
 Before the pupae stage, look for caterpillars creating silk tents on thistle, one of their favorite host plants.